Softcatala/nmt-softcatala/README.md

 Note: you need to map 8501 ports (gRPC) and 8500 (REST)

-# Using Softcatalà English Catalan translation Docker container locally
+# Using Softcatalà English/Catalan translation models locally

 This is useful for example if you want to translate large volumes using our prebuild English - Catalan models using the same exact version that we have in production.